Phuket Big Buddha

 There are, in fact, two Buddha images.
-A smaller one, 12 metres high, is made of 22 tons of brass and cost eight million baht.
+A smaller one, 12 meters high, is made of 22 tons of brass and cost eight million baht.

 It is dwarfed by the giant Buddha image facing eastward toward Chalong Bay and Phang Nga Bay beyond.
-The Phra Puttamingmongkol Akenakkiri Buddha – to give it its official name – is 45 metres high and 25 metres across at the base.
+The Phra Puttamingmongkol Akenakkiri Buddha – to give it its official name – is 45 meters high and 25 meters across at the base.